-The increasing use of machine learning (ML) in data-driven applications [2, 4] has led to a growing interest in more closely integrating ML and data processing [3, 16, 19, 23, 25, 47].
-However, almost all ML toolkits assume that the input to an ML model is a single table even though many real-world datasets are stored as multiple tables connected by primary key-foreign key (KFK) dependencies.
-Thus, analysts typically perform KFK joins before ML to construct a single table that collects features from all base tables and then apply a feature selection method (either explicitly or implicitly [17]) over the entire set of features.
-Feature selection helps improve ML accuracy and is widely considered crucial for ML-based analytics [1,17,23,46].
-While this pro-
+The increasing use of machine learning (ML) in datadriven applications [2, 4] has led to a growing interest in more closely integrating ML and data processing [3, 16, 20,24, 26, 47].
+However, most ML toolkits assume that the input to an ML model is a single table even though many real-world datasets are stored as multiple tables connected by primary key-foreign key (KFK) dependencies.
+Thus, analysts typically perform KFK joins before ML to construct a single table that collects features from all base tables, and then apply a feature selection method (either explicitly or implicitly [18]) over the entire set of features.
+Feature selection helps improve ML accuracy, and is widely considered crucial for ML-based analytics [1, 17, 18, 24, 46].
+While this process certainly "works", it can be both painful and wasteful because the increase in the number of features might make it harder for analysts to explore the data and also increases the runtime of ML and feature selection methods.
+In some cases, the joins might also be expensive and introduce data redundancy, causing even more efficiency issues [29].